Rikinshah787/SQL/README.md

 These SQL queries provide valuable insights into student performance, course enrollment, and faculty involvement, making them essential tools for different stakeholders within an educational institution.

+#Day 3
+Scripting --
+I am using one variable to store the count of all of the invoices in the Invoices table that have a balance due and another variable to store the sum of the balances due for all of those invoices.
+If that total balance due is greater than or equal to $30,000, the script should display a result set that displays the values of both variables like this